jankaszel/hyperwell-thesis/chapters/digital-annotations.md

 This poses many questions when conceiving P2P architectures: Which parts do work well centralized?
 Which functionality does effectively when being distributed?
 How can certain control structures be realized?

 One trade-off of theoretically “pure” P2P systems is, considering all data is exchanged between genuine peers, that each peer is running on commodity hardware—regular consumer devices.
 Especially in these days, where an increasing number of our interactions with the digital world occurs via handheld devices such as smartphones, their lack of processing power compared to the enormous computational resources of a dedicated cluster is troublesome.
 Yet, with the wake of the more mature, “smarter” P2P systems, these inequalities were to be addressed.
 Skype, for instance, as research by @guha2005 showed, analyzed peers’ network performance and promoted particular peers to supernodes.
-These supernodes “maintain an overlay network network among themselves” [@guha2005, p.
-2] and effectively outbalance the weaknesses of less powerful peers [@chawathe2003].
+These supernodes “maintain an overlay network network among themselves” [@guha2005] and effectively outbalance the weaknesses of less powerful peers [@chawathe2003].

-(Textile cafés?).
-Scuttlebut pubs [@tarr2019].

-In the following, I will describe two attempts at an implementation for a system that bears a critical burden: Realizing a distributed system that bridges its data into the web via HTTP.
-The question of where to put that bridge shapes the distinction between both attempts: With the first attempt described in section X, the “Thick” Peer, that bridging is provided from within each peer, effectively ensuring the realization of distributed, independent publishing of one’s annotations.
-As I will lay out in the following, putting that much liability, and hence, network load, onto an independent peer, will quickly exhaust the given resources and hinder the scalability of this approach.
-With the second, more successful attempt presented in section Y, this liability is moved into institutional governance: While peers exchange their data within the P2P network, the task of bridging that data into the web is done by institutions who run quasi-centralized gateways.
-As tests showed, this attempt scales well with real-time updates, while individual peers are excused from responding to a growing number of HTTP requests.

 ## Distributing Ownership {#sec:annotation:ownership}

 Finally, come to the conclusion that personal data can _in fact_ be already stored on and exchanged with P2P networks.
 Make it concern digital libraries as manifestation of well-indexed, static sources.

-Multi-sign keys?

-_TODO:_ Take on how hypertext systems have been considered earlier (less monopolistic?) and how the distribution of data plays along with data ownership.
-Even further, establish the notion of a separation between institutional and personal data (along with the ownership question).
-Solid by @mansour2016 will surely help to support this hypothesis (technically).
-Solid, however, builds upon Web ID and RFD, among other standards issued by the W3C.
-Within the Web, IDs still are tied to servers, which again most people aren't able to provide for themselves.

 Analogies with libraries and personal notes [@wilensky2000].